tarun-kavipurapu/tarun-kavipurapu/README.md

 # 💫 About Me:
-🔭 I’m currently working on  Web Devlopment and Machine learning br>👯 I’m looking to collaborate on Backend<br>🤝 I’m looking for help with Data Structures & Algorithms<br>🌱
+🔭 I’m currently working on  Web Devlopment and Machine learning <br>👯 I’m looking to collaborate on Backend<br>🤝 I’m looking for help with Data Structures & Algorithms<br>

 ## 🌐 Socials: